oliverius/logo/docs/part3.markdown

 In debugging (or starting a project) it helps me to put a log line at the beginning of each method, kind of like a cheap stack trace.
 This helps me a lot to follow the flow of the program when something doesn't go as expected.

-And now, finally for the `repeat` code, which is straight forward.
+And now finally the `repeat` code, which is straight forward.

 ```javascript
 execute_repeat() {